oceanumeric/oceanumeric.github.io/docs/_math/probabilistic-thinking.md

 ---
-title: Develop Some Fluency in Probabilistic Thinking
+title: Develop Some Fluency in Probabilistic Thinking (Part I)
 subtitle: The foundation of machine learning and data science is probability theory.
 In this post, we will develop some fluency in probabilistic thinking with different examples, which prepare data scientists well for the sexist job of the 21st century.
 layout: math_page_template
 date: 2023-02-12
 keywords: probabilistic-thinking mathematics algorithms Concentration Bounds Markov's inequality Chebyshev's inequality approximate counting Robert Morris hash table
 published: true
-tags: probability algorithm data-science machine-learning bernoulli-trial hypergeometric-distribution
+tags: probability algorithm data-science machine-learning bernoulli-trial hypergeometric-distribution binomial-distribution
 ---

 When I was studying probability theories, it was difficult for me